JuliaLavagnini/Simon-Game/README.md

 ### Content

-Content for the website was written by the owner of Julia Lavagnini.
+Content for the game was written by the owner of Julia Lavagnini.

 ### Media

-* All media used to obtain from Unplash, an license free website.
+* All media used from self creation.

 #### Other Images

-* TRIP.
-Logo - My self creation.

 * icon from service section was part of Font Anwesome website.
 [Font Anwesome - globe](https://fontawesome.com/icons/globe?f=classic&s=solid)